Neogyromitra caroliniana

 Similar Species

-Since G. caroliniana only occurs in North America, the above photo only compares similar species occurring in North America.11 and 12
+Since N. caroliniana only occurs in North America, the above photo only compares similar species occurring in North America.11 and 12

-Part of the Caroliniana subgenus, Gyromitra brunnea, commonly known as the gabled false morel, is extremely variable in appearance, but it can be distinguished from other Gyromitra species by its lobed cap, which is often gathered into two or three points, creating a saddle-shaped appearance.
-The stipe is much smaller than G. caroliniana—only up to 5 cm thick.
+Neogyromitra brunnea (formerly Gyromitra brunnea), commonly known as the gabled false morel, is extremely variable in appearance, but it can be distinguished from other similar species by its lobed cap, which is often gathered into two or three points, creating a saddle-shaped appearance.
+The stipe is much smaller than N. caroliniana—only up to 5 cm thick.
 It is also found under hardwoods, often near stumps and downed trees, in spring and it is widely distributed in the Midwestern and eastern states of North America.
 It is conditionally edible (see Edibility and Taste below).

-Gyromitra esculenta is the closest lookalike and the most dangerous one as it contains high levels of toxins.
-It can be distinguished from G. caroliniana by its convoluted reddish brown cap that is shaped like a brain (horizontal oval) and the fact that its stem is not massive in proportion to its cap.
-In addition, it fruits in sandy soils under coniferous trees.
+Gyromitra esculenta, commonyl known as the false morel, is the closest lookalike and the most dangerous one as it contains high levels of toxins.
+It can be distinguished from N. caroliniana by its convoluted reddish brown cap that is shaped like a brain (horizontal oval) and the fact that its stem is not massive in proportion to its cap.
+It fruits in sandy soils under coniferous trees (though it can also grow under aspens) in North America, Europe, and Asia.

 Edibility and Taste